Economy of Bulgaria: Labour

 In 2005, the labour force was estimated at 3.3 million; in 2004, 11 percent worked in agriculture, 33 percent in industry, and 56 percent in services.
 The unemployment rate has been in double digits throughout the post-communist era, reaching a high point of 19 percent in 2000.
 Since then, the rate has decreased substantially with the creation of new jobs in private and state enterprises.
 In 2005 the official figure was 11.5 percent, compared with 16.9 percent at the end of 2002.
 However, in 2003 an estimated 500,000 Bulgarians were unemployed but not officially counted because they were not seeking work.
 In January 2005, the government raised the minimum wage by 25 percent, to US$90 per month.
 The largest labour unions are Podkrepa (Support) and the Confederation of Independent Trade Unions in Bulgaria.
 They represent labour in the National Council for Tripartite Partnership, in which they join government and business representatives to discuss issues of labour, social security, and living standards.
 The unions were an important political force in the fall of the Zhivkov regime.
 In late autumn of 2016 reported an unemployment rate of 7%.
+The annual median disposable income was $14,990 PPP in 2021.
 In 2016, the government increased the minimum wage to 215 euros per month.
 At the end of 2016 the average monthly salary is about 480 euros a month, but there are differences in the regions of the country.

 The average monthly gross salary has reached the value of 1,036 leva (530 euro) in March 2017.
 According to the latest Annual report of the Institute of Economic Studies at the Bulgarian Academy of Sciences, the average salary in Bulgaria is only a quarter (1/4) of the average salary in the EU, and should be two times higher when the labour productivity is calculated in the formula.

 Currency and inflation

-Bulgaria's unit of currency is the lev (pl., leva).
-In October 2006, the U.S. dollar was worth 1.57 leva.
+Bulgaria's currency used to be the lev (pl., leva).
 In 1999, the value of the lev was pegged to that of the German Deutschmark, which was replaced by the euro in 2001.
-Following Bulgaria's admission to the EU, the lev is scheduled to be replaced by the euro.
+Following Bulgaria's admission to the EU, the euro was introduced on 1 January 2026 and the lev ceased to be legal tender on 1 February 2026.

 In 2003 Bulgaria's inflation rate was estimated at between 2.3 and 3 percent.
 The rate was 6 percent in 2004 and 5 percent in 2005.
 In 2015 and 2016 it was recorded minimum level of deflation.